reuterk/condainer/README.md

-there is no encapsulation, isolation, or similar, rather Condainer is an easy-to-use wrapper around the building, compressing, mounting, and unmounting of conda environments and their compressed image files.
+there is no encapsulation, isolation, or similar, rather Condainer is an easy-to-use wrapper around the building, compressing, mounting, and unmounting of conda environments and their compressed image files directly on the host system.

 ## Installation

-Condainer can be installed using pip, e.g. using
+After cloning the repository, Condainer can be installed using pip, e.g. using

 `pip install --user .`